specialmoves/Wibble/README.md

 Wibble v0.1

-Sniff out those project smells in your retrospective (Ciaran - that can be the tagline!)
+Sniff out those project smells in your retrospective

 Wibble is a simple tool to gather feedback from your team to generate insights for a Retrospective.
 It also has simple note taking so that you document your retrospective along with the insights.